zhuowei/desktop/docs/installation.md

 ## Data Directories

-GitHub Desktop will create some directories to manage the files and data it needs to function.
+GitHub Desktop will create directories to manage the files and data it needs to function.
 If you manage a network of computers and want to install GitHub Desktop, here is more information about how things work.

 ### macOS
- - `~/Library/Application Support/GitHub Desktop/` - this directory user-specific data which the application requires to run, and is created on launch if it doesn't exist.
+ - `~/Library/Application Support/GitHub Desktop/` - this directory contains user-specific data which the application requires to run, and is created on launch if it doesn't exist.
 Log files are also stored in this location.

 ### Windows

  - `%LOCALAPPDATA%\desktop\` - contains the latest versions of the app, and some older versions if the user has updated from a previous version.
- - `%APPDATA%\GitHub Desktop\` - this directory user-specific data which the application requires to run, and is created on launch if it doesn't exist.
+ - `%APPDATA%\GitHub Desktop\` - this directory contains user-specific data which the application requires to run, and is created on launch if it doesn't exist.
 Log files are also stored in this location.

 ## Log Files

-GitHub Desktop will generate log files when exceptions are raised, to assist with troubleshooting.
-They are located in the data directory that GitHub Desktop
+GitHub Desktop will generate log files if an unhandled exception is raised, to assist with troubleshooting.
+They are located in the data directory that GitHub Desktop uses (see above) and have the format `YYYY-MM-DD.desktop.production.log`, where `YYYY-MM-DD` is the current day.